 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

 The SENCo attends regular intense training and support meetings which keep them up to date with all developments in relation to Special Educational Needs and Disability.
 They will cascade this training to other practitioners where required and support them.
 Any children who have needs of which the team or an individual practitioner is not familiar with will undergo the relevant training as soon as possible, to enable them to support the child effectively.
 All practitioners have behaviour management training and the Management team and SENCo attend more in depth training which often covers Autism and Social Communication difficulties.
 We have experience as a nursery with many different medical needs and educational needs such as, severe allergies, epilepsy, speech and language difficulties and hearing impairment.
-We adapt our own Care Plans for the individual and any training surrounding the management of such medical care or SEN would be sought where necessary.
+We adapt our own Care Plans for the individual and any training surrounding the management of such medical care or SEND would be sought where necessary.
 The management team and SENCo.
 We have developed our own 'Chatterclub' which supports speech and Language the SENCo is the most specialised in this and the management team.
 We are currently refreshing our training in Makaton and this is ongoing alongside our 'Boogie Mites' in house music training.

 - How will my child/young person be included in activities outside this classroom including school trips?

 All children in the setting take part in local community outings and activities.
 All outings would be planned ahead taking particular care to specific detail, such as appropriate routes, (which are wheelchair/buggy accessible), risk assessments, ratios, visual aids/timetables, and the needs for accessibility and adaption for the individual child on such occasions.
 All activities are planned weekly by the key-carer and the child's abilities are taken into account when planning and adapting activities to ensure all children gain the best learning experience and enjoyment from the activity or outing alongside their peers.
 Parents will be notified of an outing in advance.